What Is Fleet Receipt

 → Feeds maintenance budget & TCO

 The underlying technology is the same semantic extraction engine that powers receipt OCR — but applied to the specific data model of fleet operations.
 Instead of extracting "item description" and "category" for expense reporting, fleet receipt extraction targets "jurisdiction," "odometer," and "fuel grade" because those are the fields IFTA auditors ask for.
-This is the difference between a general-purpose receipt scanner and a fleet-aware extraction pipeline: the output schema matches the compliance requirement.
+This is the difference between a general-purpose receipt scanner and a fleet-aware extraction pipeline: the output schema matches the compliance requirement, not just the expense category.

 Fleet Receipt Extraction vs Fuel Cards vs Manual Processing